secwexen/security-playbooks/README.md

 - **Adversary Emulation (Lab Only)** – Reproduce attacker techniques to validate defensive capabilities
 - **Training & Skill Development** – Strengthen technical skills through hands-on, scenario-based exercises

-## Legal & Authorized Use Only

-This Security Playbooks repository is intended strictly for **educational, research, and authorized security testing purposes only**.

-Unauthorized use of this software, including deployment against systems without explicit permission, is strictly prohibited.

-Users are solely responsible for ensuring their activities comply with all applicable laws and regulations.

-The maintainers assume no liability for misuse or any damages resulting from the use of this project.

-## Legal Disclaimer

-The contents of this repository, including scripts, scenarios, and detection rules, are provided **for educational, research purposes only**.
-No responsibility for any damage, misuse, or legal consequences resulting from the use of this material.

-This software is provided “as is” without warranty of any kind, express or implied.

-## Who Is This For

-Security Playbooks is intended for cybersecurity professionals who want to practice, analyze, and understand real-world cyber threats in a structured and controlled environment.

-- **SOC Analysts** – Perform alert triage, log analysis, and incident investigation
-- **Threat Hunters** – Conduct hypothesis-driven hunts and analyze adversary behavior
-- **Blue Team Engineers** – Build, test, and optimize detection rules (Sigma, YARA, Suricata)
-- **Cybersecurity Professionals** – Gain hands-on experience and develop practical expertise
-- **Red Teamers (Lab Use Only)** – Emulate adversary techniques in controlled, isolated environments

-## Features

-- **Detection Rules** – Ready-to-use Sigma, YARA, and Suricata rules for threat detection
-- **Attack Scenarios** – MITRE ATT&CK–based simulations (phishing, malware, lateral movement)
-- **Hands-on Labs** – Practical exercises with PoC scripts for controlled environments
-- **Log Analysis Examples** – Sample logs, outputs, and visual artifacts
-- **Documentation & Tools** – Quick Start guides, architecture docs, and helper scripts

 ## Architecture

 Security Playbooks follows a simplified enterprise SOC detection pipeline to simulate how real-world security operations function.